Dizziness and Vertigo

 Testing

 Patients with a sudden, ongoing attack should have pulse oximetry and fingerstick glucose test.
-Women should have a pregnancy test.
-Most clinicians also do an ECG.
-Other tests are done based on findings (see table Some Causes of Dizziness and Vertigo), but generally gadolinium-enhanced MRI is indicated for patients with acute symptoms who have headache, neurologic abnormalities, or any other findings suggestive of a central nervous system etiology.
+Female patients should have a pregnancy test.
+Most clinicians also do electrocardiography (ECG).
+Other tests are done based on findings (see table Selected Causes of Dizziness and Vertigo), but generally gadolinium-enhanced magnetic resonance imaging (MRI) is indicated for patients with acute symptoms who have headache, neurologic abnormalities, or any other findings suggestive of a central nervous system etiology.

 Patients with chronic symptoms of central vestibular pathology should have gadolinium-enhanced MRI to look for evidence of stroke, multiple sclerosis, or other central nervous system lesions.